Interpreting the Central Limit Theorem In Exercises 19–26, find t... | Channels for Pearson+

 1

 Step 1: Recall the Central Limit Theorem (CLT).
-The CLT states that the sampling distribution of the sample mean will be approximately normal if the sample size is sufficiently large, regardless of the population's distribution.
-In this case, the population is already normally distributed, so the sampling distribution of the sample mean will also be normal.
+The CLT states that for a sufficiently large sample size, the sampling distribution of the sample mean will be approximately normal, regardless of the population's distribution.
+The mean of the sampling distribution will equal the population mean, and the standard deviation of the sampling distribution (known as the standard error) will be the population standard deviation divided by the square root of the sample size.

 Verified video answer for a similar problem: